holochain-open-dev/holoom/packages/README.md

 Username Attestation
 --------------------

-This feature allows a user to register an username against a Holochain AgentPubKey with the attestation of the Authoriy agent.
-Usermetadata atrribute-links allow the user to attach any related metadata. \
+This feature allows a user to register an username against a Holochain AgentPubKey with the attestation of the Authority agent.
+Usermetadata attribute-links allow the user to attach any related metadata. \
 See related functions: [User Holoom client](/classes/client_src.HoloomClient.html)